Bathhouse Row: Hale

 The floors were laid with handsome French tiling and/or marble.
 The bathing department had tile floors, 26 tubs, marble partitions, and nickel-plated hardware.
 The tubs were rolled, rimmed, and porcelain lined.
 The 20 ft-high ceilings provided excellent ventilation.
 The Hale had two needle and shower baths, one hot room, six cooling rooms, a gymnasium, and 14 dressing rooms on the men's side; the women's department contained 8 tubs, one vapor bath, one hot room, two cooling rooms, one needle bath, and six individual dressing rooms.
 The house included a subterranean excavation or cave in the tufa bluff directly to the rear of the building.
 This cave was used as a sweat room; it was known for some time as the "electric cave" until it was closed in 1911.

 The building ceased operation as a bathhouse in 1978 and was closed for several years.
 In 1981 it was remodeled for use as a theater and concessionaire operation (snack bar, gift shops, and arcade).
 A new emergency exit was installed at the south end of the lobby to meet fire code regulations.
 The concessionaire operation failed and the building closed nine months later.
+In May 2019, Hotel Hale opened to the public.
+The hotel has nine rooms and an on-site restaurant.

 The 12000 sqft building is primarily a brick and concrete structure, reinforced with iron and steel.
 It was originally built in 1883 in the Classical Revival style, with an enormous central cupola and possessed a flamboyant Victorian air.
 Regulations were changed in 1910 and following negotiations the building underwent extensive renovations in 1914 (design by George Mann and Eugene Stern of Little Rock).
 It was again remodeled in the late 1930s (design by Thompson, Sanders, and Ginocchio of Little Rock).
 The latter renovation changed the facade from neo-Classical revival to Mission Style in 1939–40.
 The building is generally rectangular in plan, and is two and one half stories in height.

 By 1919, the neo-Classical building had a hierarchy of fenestration typical of that style: rectangular windows on the ground floor with arched windows on the second floor.
 The 1939 remodeling included changing the rectangular window openings of the sun porch at the front of the structure to arched window openings, like those on the second story, suggesting arcades of piers with capitals.
 The classical segmental arch over the main entrance became a simpler Spanish bell gable.
 The brick was covered with stucco, and wrought iron grilles were placed over the two windows flanking the entrance.
 The entire effect became very "California".
 Interior modifications in conjunction with those remodelings are unknown.
 An unusual engineering feature in the basement is the use of brick vaulting as the form into which concrete was poured for the floor above.
 In other words, the original first floor structure and basement ceiling has steel beams with shallow brick vaults between them, held in place with steel tension bars; the whole assembly is covered with a concrete topping.